 Hot tears rolled down my face as I realize that no matter what--no matter who stayed or who went, no matter what changed or what didn’t, and no matter what I felt or couldn’t feel—God had and always would be the Steadfast, the Ever-Returning, and the Constant in my life.

-God had come to me as She always had before, though certainly in a different way.
-God reached me in the way I needed and in probably the only way that He could.
+God had come to me as she always had before, though certainly in a different way.
+God reached me in the way I needed and in probably the only way that she could.

 God is faithful, even to provoke a brokenhearted 17-year-old spittin’ mad.

 The faithfulness of God is always the beginning of healing.

 It is God’s faithfulness—God’s never-failing resolve to show up—that can melt hearts of stone and ignite the fiery strength needed to step toward freedom and wholeness.

 The night I hollered at God was the start of a long path toward reconciliation with my family’s tragedy and, eventually, toward a renewed relationship with my mom.